-This Management's Discussion and Analysis ("MD&A") for the fourteen months ended December 31, 2016, prepared as of April 21, 2017, should be read in conjunction with the audited consolidated financial statements for the fourteen months ended December 31, 2016 of Silver One Resources Inc. (formerly BRS Ventures Ltd.) (the "Company" or "Silver One"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") for the three months ended March 31, 2017, prepared as of May 24, 2017, should be read in conjunction with the unaudited condensed interim consolidated financial statements for the three months ended March 31, 2017 of Silver One Resources Inc. (the "Company" or "Silver One"), together with the audited financial statements of the Company for the fourteen months ended December 31, 2016, as well as the accompanying MD&A for the period then ended (the "Annual MD&A").

+The referenced unaudited condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts included in this MD&A are expressed in Canadian dollars unless otherwise indicated.